 Figure 10.
-Fungal hyphae stained with lactophenol cotton blue area of the plate.
+Fungal hyphae stained with lactophenol cotton blue and eosin, LPCB, or PAS.
+If corneal infection with Acanthamoeba sp. is suspected, inoculate corneal material onto non-nutrient agar in a demarcated area of the plate.
 In the laboratory, the square of agar where the specimen was inoculated will be excised and inverted onto an NNA plate seeded with a lawn of E.coli.
 Growth of the trophozoite form is imperative to confirm viability of the organism and thus prove it to be the organism responsible for infection (Figure 12).